ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

 59.1% of respondents have been working with front-end technologies for over 5 years.
 This is up slightly from last year's results (54.18%), so this year's respondents have slightly more experience with front-end technologies.
+However it's worth noting that this could be partly explained by a number of respondents also having participated in last year's survey, and will now (naturally) have more experience.

 Just 12.31% of respondents said that they had less than 2 years experience.

-As with previous survey's, a clear majority of respondents have a fairly high level of experience in front-end technologies.
+As with previous surveys, a clear majority of respondents have a fairly high level of experience in front-end technologies.
 It's worth taking this into account when considering the rest of the survey results.

 ---